-We understand many customers are worried about energy bills this winter, so we’re here to keep you informed about changes in the energy industry, how it affects you and what support we (and the Government) can offer.
+We understand many customers are worried about energy bills this April, so we’re here to keep you informed about changes in the energy industry, how it affects you and what support we (and the Government) can offer.

-How are tariffs changing?If you're on our So Flex variable tariff:
+If you're on our So Flex variable tariff:

 If you're on a fixed tariff:

 Customers on one of our fixed tariffs will have set their rates at the beginning of their contract (which usually lasts for 12 months)/.
 This means that the rates paid for energy will stay the same (are fixed) for the duration of the contract.
 Bills are still subject to change; the more energy used, the higher the bill.
 Currently, we have no fixed tariffs cheaper than the Energy Price Guarantee, but you can register your interest here to be one of the first to know when we're selling fixed tariffs again.

 Customers on a fixed rate tariff will see one of 3 changes to their account, depending on the price at which they fixed their energy rates.

 - If you fixed your energy price at a very low rate, you are already paying less for your energy than the rate set by the Ofgem price cap and the Energy Price Guarantee.
 You’ll remain on this low rate and you won’t see a reduction in your bill.

 - If you fixed at a price above the level set by the Energy Price Guarantee, your unit prices will be reduced, depending upon the region in which you live and your payment type.